OwenCochell/cursepy/docs/source/basic/collection.rst

 ==========

 That concludes the tutorial on basic
-HC features!
+CC features!

-If you want some insight into advanced HC features, such as handler loading, be sure to check out the Advanced Tutorial.
+If you want some insight into advanced CC features, such as handler loading, be sure to check out the :ref:`Advanced Tutorial <collec_advn>`.

 In the next tutorial,
 we will be going over CurseInstance objects.